aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/20-setting-up.en.md

 +++
 -->

-You may *skip this page* and move on to the next step and you are *using Amazon-supplied VM image* (AMI) at an Amazon event, with all tools installed and pre-configured.
+You may *skip this page* and move on to the next step if you are *using Amazon-supplied VM image* (AMI) at an Amazon event, with all tools installed and pre-configured.

 #### Pre-Requisites

 * Either MS SQL Server ([LocalDB](https://chocolatey.org/packages/sqllocaldb) version is perfectly suitable), or PostgreSQL, per [Common Prerequisites](../10-intro/20-prerequisites.html).
-* [MySQL](https://chocolatey.org/packages/mysql) is required as the goal of the module is to add MySQL support to the app.
+* [MySQL](https://chocolatey.org/packages/mysql) is required, as the goal of the module is to add MySQL support to the app.
 [MySQL Workbench](https://chocolatey.org/packages/mysql.workbench), a MySQL management UI console, is recommended.

 > For Windows Users Only: